The Best Cold Calling Script & How to Make Your Own [Template]

 1. Introduce yourself.

-First, say your name and which company you work for.
-You need to sound confident and energetic.
+First, state your name and the company you work for.
+You need to be clear, confident, and energetic.
 I can't tell you how many cold calls I listen to that begin with, "This is *mumbles* from ‘mumbled company name.’"

 You don't need to yell your greeting, but you do need to articulate the words.